Myrtle Beach, S.C.

 Vereen Memorial Historical Gardens

 Chances are you haven’t heard of this one; even a lot of locals don’t know about this 120-acre pocket of natural beauty.
-The land was donated to the county by a member of the Vereen family about 20 years ago, and a dedicated Friends group has helped protect and improve the property.
+The land was donated to the county by a member of the Vereen family a little over 30 years ago, and a dedicated Friends group has helped protect and improve the property.

 You can park outside the entrance gate where you’ll see a community center.
 You can also drive through the gate, which is open during daylight, and travel a paved road.
 You’ll see trailheads on the left and right of the road.
 There isn’t anyplace to park while you walk these short mile-long trails, so it’s best if you leave your car in the parking lot and walk down the paved road to get to them.